Interested in DevOps implementation best practices?

 The traditional model of automated testing means you design a set of tests, and run them at the end of the development cycle.
 Like many of the ideas I’ve discussed here, this used to be fine, but it’s no longer good enough.

-In a DevOps model with continuous delivery, software is constantly being pushed to production and updated.
+In a DevOps model with continuous delivery, the software is constantly being pushed to production and updated.
 It needs to be ready and safe at all times.
 Test Automation (yes it’s a completely different term from automated testing) means automating the process of tracking, managing, and actually running the tests.
 This ensures that software is appropriately tested and ready at all stages of the development life cycle.

 Doing things this way will speed things up too, and make the wh0le process easier.
 By having all automated tests done automatically when they are needed, fewer unexpected problems will arise.
 For more info on this topic check out this great article on testing automation and automated testing.